wawaka/black-box-testing-tool/README.md

         test_square: {$square: 9} # will be replaced with 81
         test_cube: {$cube: 5} # will be replaced with 125
 ```
-Some useful functions are available in the [example configuration file](example_functions.yaml)
+Some useful functions are available in [examples/functions.yaml](examples/functions.yaml)

 ## kafka template, template file
 ## kafka custom format